 There is not just one gospel that tells the story of Jesus' life, death, and resurrection.
 There are four gospels that tell the story of Jesus, and some of the stories in them are very different from one another.
-We encountered this last week when we looked at the story of Jesus' ascension.
+Last week we heard the story of Jesus' ascension.
 Luke's account of Jesus ascending into heaven is very different from Mark's account.
-In fact Luke's account of the ascension in the gospel of Luke is very different from the one that Luke writes in the book of Acts.
+In fact, Luke's account of the ascension in the gospel of Luke is very different from the one that Luke writes in the book of Acts.
 Matthew's gospel does not even have an ascension, and neither does John's gospel.
-And we saw last week how each of those books has very different accounts of the last words that Jesus spoke to his disciples.
+Each of those books has very different accounts of the last words that Jesus spoke to his disciples.